sgmurphy/wordpress-plugins/nextgen-gallery/readme.txt

 * Fixed:   Users of PHP 7 and WordPress 5.8 or older could experience a fatal error due to the use of str_contains().

 = V3.50  - 11.29.2023 =
 * IMPORTANT: Support for PHP 5.6 and lower has been discontinued.
-If you are running PHP 5.6 or lower, you MUST upgrade PHP before installing NextGen 3.5.0.
-Failure to do that will disable NextGen core functionality.
+If you are running PHP 5.6 or lower, you MUST upgrade PHP before installing NextGEN 3.5.0.
+Failure to do that will disable NextGEN core functionality.
 * Updated: Major refactor of the plugin to support future improvements!
 Note: This release Requires at least PHP 7.0.
 * Fixed:   We closed some issues affecting Lightroom users